Introduction

 - Backoff Strategy: Use exponential with jitter (e.g., base 100ms, cap 1s).

-- Monitoring: Track retry rate (< 1
+- Monitoring: Track retry rate (< 1%) and latency with Prometheus.

 - Security: Rate-limit retries to prevent DDoS amplification.